vikramkakkar/MayDay/README.md

 This app is being developed in preparation for a Hackathon to prevent cyberstalking being held January 30-31, 2015

-Location: 80 Centre Street, 5th Floor (use side entrance at 10 Hogan Place)
+Location: 80 Centre Street, 5th Floor (use side entrance at 10 Hogan Place), New York, NY

 Time: 6:00 pm (Friday)